Files

 prowler_mcp_server/

-├── server.py # Main orchestrator (imports sub-servers with prefixes)
+├── server.py # Main orchestrator (mounts sub-servers with namespaces)

 ├── main.py # CLI entry point